aryzing/hr-notes/ydkjs/3-this-n-object-prototypes.md

 var b = myFunc.bind(objToBindTo);
 console.log(b.name) // "bound myFunc".
 Will show up in stack trace
 ```
-* In JS, constructors are just functins that happen to be called with `new`.
+* In JS, constructors are just functions that happen to be called with `new`.
-* `new` steps: brand new object created, its prototype linked to the function, bound to this of the function, new experession evaluated to the object unless function returns a different object.
+* `new` steps: brand new object created, its prototype linked to the object `theFunc.prototype`, `this` is bound to newly created object, `new` experession evaluated to the newly created object unless the function returns a different object.
 * Creation of totally empty object to assign to `this` during explicit binding call: `Object.create(null)`.
 * Useful for calling functions with `apply` with array of arguments (esp. functions you don't control) b/c with null/undefined could get bound to global if non strict mode.
 * ES6 `func(...[a,b,c]);`